kudulab/dojo/README.md

 You must be able to run a local docker daemon that can execute linux docker containers.
 In practice this means Dojo works on **Linux or Mac**.
-Dojo is continuously tested only on Linux..
+Dojo is continuously tested only on Linux.

 ### Dependencies
 * Bash